eclipse-archived/codewind-docs/docs/_blog/2019-10-30-a-new-microservice-to-provide-node-js-sub-dependency-license-insights.md

 Once complete, the containerised microservice was simply deployed to the Cloud of choice (an OpenShift instance within IBM in this case).

 ### Summary
 A previously laborious process of working out the software license legal risks for a Node.js package, has now been reduced to a simple self-service check for the Developers I work with on my offering.
-Eclispe Codewind enabled a fully containerised cloud native microservice, to be quickly created and efficiently iteratively updated until it was complete.
+Eclipse Codewind enabled a fully containerised cloud native microservice, to be quickly created and efficiently iteratively updated until it was complete.

-TODO: sghung handle links here